jdurn3/startup/README.md

 <hr>

-# HTML Deliverable
+## HTML Deliverable
 For this deliverable I built out the structure of my application using HTML.

-HTML pages - Three HTML pages that represent the ability to login, sumbit/view trips, and chat with other climbers.
+- HTML pages - Three HTML pages that represent the ability to login, sumbit/view trips, and chat with other climbers.
-Links - The login page automatically links to the other two pages.
+- Links: The login page automatically links to the other two pages.
-Text - Texts describing the calendar and input options are present.
+- Text: Texts describing the calendar and input options are present.
-Images - There are two images representing the structure of the messaging and calendar system.
+- Images:  There are two images representing the structure of the messaging and calendar system.
-DB/Login - Input box and submit button for login.
+- DB/Login:  Input box and submit button for login.
 There is a submission form for the details of the trip.
 The calendar represents the data that will be shown from the databased containing the information received from the submission form.
-WebSocket - The chat feature represents the real time ability to chat with other climbers.
+- WebSocket: The chat feature represents the real time ability to chat with other climbers.